kenichi/h2/README.md

 ## Server Usage

 Server API is currently optional, and must be required separately.
-The server uses [Reel](https://github.com/celluloid/reel), but since this API is optional, reel must be separately added to `Gemfile`.
-It is currently based on `reel-0.6.1`.
+The server uses [Celluloid::IO](https://github.com/celluloid/celluloid-io), but since this API is optional, celluloid-io must be separately added to `Gemfile`.
+It is currently based on `celluloid-io-0.17.3`.

 ```ruby
 require 'h2/server'